Chloroplasts/Chloroplasts/README.md

 - 👋 Hi, I’m @Chloroplasts
 - 👀 I’m interested in Ancient & Current concepts and technology.
 To live in harmony with nature.
 Using current / creating tools to slowly meet that goal.
 - 🌱 I’m currently learning Traditional Chinese Medicine from a clinic assistance perspective.
-- 💞️ I’m looking to collaborate on writing stories which fork possible paths, humanity would take in the future due to certain circumstances.
-So as to simulate, study, discuss and create awareness whether that those are wise directions.
+- 💞️ I’m looking to collaborate on writing stories on possible humanity evolution paths.
+So as to encourage study, discuss and create awareness on their consquences.
 - 📫 Twitter @gamefm

 <!---